hyperledger/identus-cloud-agent/docs/guides/deploying-node.md

 #### DB sync.

-An indexed version of the entire Cardano blockchain is utilized by the node to access and parse minted blocks
+The Node uses an indexed version of the Cardano blockchain to access and parse minted blocks.

 ```mermaid